a93a/Leetcode-Solutions/README.md

 (Interesting problems found on Lintcode but not on Leetcode have its own folder)

+I have also started adding resources and templates below, for all things important in Algorithms, Datastructures and Competitve Programming,

 ***If you have a better solution for a problem, any optimization, another way of solving it, etc, I would love to hear from you.
 Open a Issue or PR.***

 ## Useful algorithms, Datastructures, Math, Techniques, etc for competitive programming